 Paying for PrEP

-Are you ready to start PrEP but not sure how to pay for it?
-PrEPStart provides three months of PrEP free for people who do not have a drug plan.
-It allows you to start PrEP right away and gives you three months to find the drug plan that’s right for you.
-Click here to learn more about how to access PrEPStart.
+PrEPStart is a program that provides three months of PrEP free for people who do not have a drug plan.
+This gives you time to start PrEP right away and find the drug plan that’s right for you with the help of a PrEPStart pharmacist.
+Click here to learn more about how to access 3 months of free PrEP and support connecting to coverage through PrEPStart.

 Different ways to pay for PrEP